-Ellen Port was named the second women's golf coach in Washington University in St. Louis program history on August 10, 2015.
+Ellen Port was the second women's golf coach in Washington University in St. Louis program history and served from August 2015 – July 2018.

 Prior to WashU, Port served on the staff of the John Burroughs School in St. Louis teaching physical education.
 During her tenure of 30 years at JBS, Port coached a number of sports, including boys’ and girls’ golf, which collected a combined three state championships and three runner-up finishes under her leadership.